tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cost-management/retail-prices/azure-retail-prices.md

         }
 ```

 Here's a sample response with a non-USD currency.
-The API supports 17 different currencies.

 ```json
 {